NAGGIO (Settlement) Italian

 .
 This is the name of a city in southern Italy, originally founded as a Greek colony.

-NEPAL (Country) Nepali, Indian, Hindi, English, German, Dutch, Italian, Spanish, Portuguese, Polish, Sanskrit
+NEPAL (Country) Nepali, Indian, Hindi, English, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Finnish, Estonian, Italian, Spanish, Portuguese, Russian, Ukrainian, Polish, Romanian, Slovene, Serbian, Croatian, Bosnian, Macedonian, Bulgarian, Greek, Turkish, Azerbaijani, Indonesian, Malay, Sanskrit

 From Sanskrit नेपाल (Nepal)

 , of unknown meaning.
 This is the name of a landlocked country in south Asia.

 meaning "lower" and land

 , referring to the low-lying position of the country.
 This is the name of a country in northwestern Europe.
 It is sometimes called Holland

 in English, though this is properly one of its subregions.
 In English it is usually referred to using the definite article, the

 in French.
 This is the name of various towns in France.

 NIEMCY (Country) Polish